JacksonLinQAQ/Netora-Network-Storage-System/README.md

 # Netora-Network-Storage-System

+## I) Introduction

-It is a tool that allows you to upload files or folders to the Netora system or download files or folders from the Netora system.
+It is a tool that allows you to build a Netora Network System on your computer.
+__Note: You can only access the system within the same LAN as your Netora system__